micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 One possible implementation is to loop until the data becomes available, but this type of behaviour simply wastes resources (CPU cycles and implicitly power) and should be avoided by all means.

-Well behaved applications should never enter (long) busy loops waiting for conditions to occur, but instead suspend the thread and arrange for an it to be resumed when the condition is met.
+Well behaved applications should never enter (long) busy loops waiting for conditions to occur, but instead suspend the thread and arrange for it to be resumed when the condition is met.
 During this waiting period the thread completely releases the CPU, so the CPU will be fully available for the other active threads.

 For the sake of completeness, it should be noted that the only exception to the rule applies to short delays, where short means delays with durations comparable with the multitasking overhead.
 On most modern microcontrollers this is usually in the range of microseconds.